 I am the upright idol fashioned from a fistful of the earth-mother’s clay;

-I am the outspreading wind that has fed on the fragrance of Kannada’s mother-lotus;
+I am the outspreading wind fed on the fragrance of Kannada’s mother-lotus;

-I am the animate compassion that has drunk the milk and blood of mine own mother;
+I am the animate compassion drunk on the milk and blood of mine own mother;

-It is these mothers five who make up the five vital airs of this breathing frame;
+these five mothers make up the vital airs of this breathing frame;

 (Translated by Madhav K. Ajjampur)